Your RV Water System Explained

 The water might look weird, sort of whitish.

-This is again normal and is caused by the air in the plumbing system mixing with the water.
+This is again normal.
+It's just air in the plumbing system mixing with the water.

-Once the air has been purged from the water system lines, you will no longer hear sputtering or see the air filled water.
+Once the air is purged from the water system lines, the water runs normal and clear.

 You should have your own dedicated water hose for filling your rig with fresh, potable water from a reputable water supply.